 Certificate in Government Financial Management

 The Graduate Certificate in Government Financial Management is designed primarily for individuals who are interested in careers in government financial reporting, government auditing, and government contracting and budgeting.
-It is target for people interested preparing for the Certified Government Financial Manager and Certified Defense Financial Manager examinations.
+It also prepares you for the Certified Government Financial Manager and Certified Defense Financial Manager examinations.

 Students who wants to strengthen their understanding of accounting or individuals seeking to fulfill some of the accounting requirements to sit for the CPA examination, but not wishing to earn a graduate business degree.
 The certificate courses may satisfy six elective credits in the MBA program or twelve of the prerequisite credits in the M.S. in Accounting and Business Advisory Services program.